m-lab/prometheus-support/README.md

     kubectl create -f k8s/mlab-sandbox/<cluser-name>/services.yml

+Create the node-exporter daemonset.
+A [DaemonSet][daemonset] ensures that all nodes in the cluster run a copy of a pod.
+Our daemonset will run one instance of the node-exporter on every node.

+    kubectl create -f k8s/node-exporter-daemonset.yml

 Create the prometheus deployment.
 This step starts the actual prometheus server.
 The deployment will receive traffic from the service defined above and binds to the persistent volume claim.
 If a persistent volume does not already